-Today we’ll be reviewing website settings within Console.
+Today we’ll be reviewing website settings within RAMP.

-To get to your website settings, go to the websites list, choose the site for which you’d like to edit the settings, and navigate to Console Settings
+To get to your website settings, go to the websites list, choose the site for which you’d like to edit the settings, and navigate to RAMP Settings

 Here, you can edit your website details, page monitoring settings, and your accessibility goals.